 Theft, including embezzlement of private property, is charged according to the value of that which was stolen.

 *Theft by means other than the use of force, threat, or intimidation is a class 5 felony without regard to the value of the thing taken.

 Embezzlement of Public Property: Class 5 felony

 Every person convicted under the provisions of this section shall be forever thereafter ineligible and disqualified from being a member of the general assembly of this state or from holding any office of trust or profit in this state.

 The defendant may be ordered to pay restitution to the victim for damages accrued as a result of the crime.
 Depending on the overall impact on the victim, it could be more than the amount embezzled.

 Note: State laws are always subject to change.
 While we strive to provide the most current information available, please consult a Colorado criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 In the eyes of the Colorado courts, embezzlement is just another form of theft.
 However, theft of public property is taken much more seriously and comes with much stiffer penalties.
-If you have been charged with embezzlement or theft in Colorado, you will want to seek the counsel of an experienced defense attorney.
-Have a Colorado lawyer evaluate your case today, at absolutely no charge.
+If you have been charged with embezzlement or theft in Colorado, you will want to seek the counsel of an experienced Colorado defense attorney.

 Contact a qualified attorney.